-The main feature of this grip is that it prevents wrist breakdown, provides a great feel, and gets the ball to the hole.
+The main feature of this grip is that it prevents wrist breakdown, provides an excellent feel, and gets the ball to the hole.

 Leaving the putt short after a great approach shot is one of the most frustrating shots out on the course.

-If you only extend the trailing hand’s index finger, you could easily flip the putter at impact thus catching the ball on the upswing.
+If you only extend the trailing index finger, you could easily flip the putter at impact, thus catching the ball on the upswing.

 Most great putters allow their arms to hang directly under the shoulders to create a straight arc back and through.

 Stand slightly upright with some bend in your knees to relieve tension.